How to Dehydrate Frozen Spinach – Dehydrating Frozen Spinach, A Step-by-Step Guide

 With experience, you’ll develop an eye for case hardening, but until your dehydrator ninja skills develop, just check it all for dryness.

 We always recommend letting food items cool completely after they have finished dehydrating and before packing them into an airtight storage container for equalizing and conditioning.
-Warm food may cause sweating which could provide enough moisture for mold to grow.
+Warm food may cause sweating, which could provide enough moisture for mold to grow.

 The dehydrated spinach has been loosely packed into a clean, dry, insect-proof, and air-tight storage container for equalizing and conditioning.
-Equalizing and conditioning is a process for freshly dehydrated foods that ensures any residual moisture remaining in any piece is spread, or equalized, among all the other pieces in the batch.
+Equalizing and conditioning is a process for freshly dehydrated foods that ensures any residual moisture remaining in any piece is spread or equalized among all the other pieces in the batch.
 Let the dried spinach equalize and condition in the storage container for 7 to 10 days.

 It does not take long for dehydrated food items to start hydrating from ambient household humidity.
 Do not leave dehydrated food items exposed to the elements any longer than necessary because of the increased risk of mold growth.